RCZhao/ShearCo/README.md

 ## Configuration file
-The default is "config" has to contain the following entries.
+The default is "config".
+It has to contain the following entries.
 If you do not give a config file, the terminal will display a dialogue to build one.
 You can specify a config file using the `-c` option.

 <table style="width:100%">
   <tr>